Tuesday, November 22, 2016

 Friday, November 18, 2016

-Union Suit Fan
+Richie Cunningham: Union Suit Fan

-In a 1975 Happy Days second season episode, entitled "Cruisin", Richie (Ron Howard) and his friends bet their nemesis that they can come up with dates by midnight.
-If not, they agree to run around Mel's Diner in just their underwear.
-In due course, the boys lose their wager.
-Richie figured that they would not win their bet.
-He strips down to his union suit which he had worn for the cool late night run.
-The other boys strip to their boxer shorts.
+If not, they agreed to run around Mel's Diner in only their underwear.
+In due course, the boys lose the wager.
+Richie figured that they would lose their bet.
+He strips down to his union suit which he had worn for their cool late night run.
+The other boys strip to the boxer shorts they were wearing.
+And the fun began:

-The Boys Strip to their Underwear
+The Boys are made to Strip to Their Underwear!

-Notice the Boys' Argyle Socks
+Notice the Boys' Argyle Socks,

-Richie Remembered to Button His Flap
+Fortunately, Richie Remembered to Button

 The Boys Finish Their Underwear Run